TUL-Dev/PyQuantUS/docs/source/index.rst

 **QuantUS** is an open-source quantitative ultrasound analysis tool designed to facilitate the standardization and reproducibility of ultrasound data.
-Both a desktop application and command line interface (CLI), the software supports quantitative ultrasound spectroscopy (QUS) on radiofrequency (RF) and in-phase and quadrature (IQ) data.
+Both a desktop application and command line interface, the software supports quantitative ultrasound tissue characterization (UTC) on radiofrequency (RF) and in-phase and quadrature (IQ) data.
 It also features 2D/3D dynamic contrast-enhanced ultrasound (DCE-US) time intensity curve (TIC) analysis for monitoring bolus injections of contrast over time.